Isleños: Venezuela

 Despite their support for the King, many Canarians initially supported the independence movement of the First Republic in 1810, realizing the potential for change in a new nation.
 This change did not materialize, and Canarians switched allegiance to the royalist cause in the years that followed the establishment of the First Republic.
 The Canarians, much like other groups in Venezuelan society, were opportunists when choosing when and to whom to show their support.
 They were looking for a fairer economy without the monopolistic presence of the Caracas Company, but also hoping that a new republic would be formed under different social circumstances.
 Creoles had no intentions of relinquishing their social superiority or economic and political power, and Canarians reacted accordingly.
 Canarian support for the Spanish crown was documented, and they likely believed their support would be rewarded with economic opportunity and social capital by switching to the royalist cause.
 Upon the success of the counterrevolution of 1812, Canarians were rewarded for their loyalty with positions of power.
 Canarians who ascended to such positions were often underqualified for their posts, and many were ruthless in denouncing and persecuting former employers and other Creoles.
 Many accounts, both written at the time of the counter-revolution or in later periods by historians, paint Canarians as ignorant, vulgar, and hated by the rest of the population, and blame that ignorance as the rationale behind the decision-making of Isleños during the counter-revolution.
 Other accounts, however, don’t see the ignorance as a factor in decision-making, instead arguing that Isleños identified and sided with the movement they believed would be most sympathetic to their cause and their goals.
 Regardless, their support for the counter-revolution would cement their position as royalists in the Second Republic and royalist caudillo movements that would follow in the early 19th century.

 Many of those who fought in the Venezuelan War of Independence in the first half of the 19th century were Canarians or descendants of Canarians.
 For example, Simón Bolívar had Canarian ancestors on his mother's side.
 There were many other notable Venezuelan leaders who were of Canarian descent, such as the precursor of independence Francisco de Miranda, the philosopher Andrés Bello and the physician José Gregorio Hernández, as well as José Antonio Páez, José María Vargas, Carlos Soublette, José Tadeo Monagas, Antonio Guzmán Blanco, Rómulo Betancourt and Rafael Caldera.
-More than 9,000 Canarians emigrated to Venezuela between 1841 and 1844, and in 1875, more than 5,000 Canarians arrived.
+More than 9,000 Canarians immigrated to Venezuela between 1841 and 1844, and in 1875, more than 5,000 Canarians arrived.

-Since 1936, most Canarian immigrants have gone either to Cuba or to Venezuela (some of those who emigrated to Venezuela came from Cuba) because they encouraged immigration, especially of Spanish citizens, and since 1948, most have emigrated to Venezuela, a massive immigration that did not end until the early 1980s, but there was a significant decrease in the 1970s, with the beginning of Canarian emigration to other European countries.
+Since 1936, most Canarian immigrants have gone either to Cuba or to Venezuela (some of those who immigrated to Venezuela came from Cuba) because they encouraged immigration, especially of Spanish citizens, and since 1948, most have immigrated to Venezuela, a massive immigration that did not end until the early 1980s, but there was a significant decrease in the 1970s, with the beginning of Canarian immigration to other European countries.
 Canarians and their descendants are now scattered throughout Venezuela.